billbliss/universal-teams-messaging-extension/README.md

-# MCAS Cloud App Search
+# Universal Teams Messaging Extension

-Generate a Microsoft Teams application.
+This application illustrates how to create a Microsoft Teams messaging extension using a data-driven approach.

-TODO: Add your documentation here
+TODO: Add more documentation.

-## Getting started with Microsoft Teams Apps development

-Head on over to [official documentation](https://msdn.microsoft.com/en-us/microsoft-teams/tabs) to learn how to build Microsoft Teams Tabs.

 ## Building the app